rmfisher/react-measurements/README.md

 # react-image-measurements
-A React component for measuring and annotating images.
+A React component for measuring &amp; annotating images.